Pre1102/JEDI/README.md

 ⚖️ JEDI Code Compliance System
-AI Ethical Auditing Framework for Machine Learning Models
+AI Ethical Auditing Framework

-The JEDI (Justice, Ethics, Diversity, Integrity) Code Compliance System is an AI auditing framework designed to evaluate machine learning models for ethical compliance, fairness, transparency, and reliability.
+JEDI (Justice, Ethics, Diversity, Integrity) is an AI auditing framework designed to evaluate machine learning models for ethical compliance, fairness, transparency, and reliability.
-The system enables users to upload datasets, train baseline machine learning models, analyze fairness metrics, generate explainability insights, and produce comprehensive AI compliance reports.
+The system allows users to upload datasets, train baseline models, evaluate fairness metrics, generate explainability insights, and produce AI compliance reports.
-The framework is domain-agnostic, meaning it can audit AI systems used in:
+It is domain-agnostic, meaning it can audit AI systems used in hiring, healthcare, finance, criminal justice, and other sectors.
-Hiring and recruitment systems
-Healthcare diagnosis models
-Financial risk assessment
-Criminal justice / recidivism prediction
-Any ML system using structured tabular data

 🚀 Features
 📊 Dataset Auditing